Osiris-Team/AutoPlug-Client/README.md

 Important:

 - Create an issue first, if you want to do big changes.
-- You can pick and work on any issue.
+- You can pick and work on any open issue.
 - Please comment on the issue you picked, that you are working on it.

 Details: